Indie Rights: Film distribution

 Indie Rights distributes globally to on demand platforms such as Amazon Video, Google Play, Hulu and iTunes, where filmmakers can earn up to 80 percent of the revenue.
 Innovations include searchable film rentals on YouTube and through video game consoles.
 In 2014, the company was the first independent studio included on M–GO, a subscription service supported by six major studios that offers films for home viewing while they are playing in theaters.

 Filmmaker and Baylor University professor Christopher Hansen turned to Indie Rights in 2015 when his film Where We Started failed to make the major festival circuit.
 After a short run at the Arena Cinema Hollywood led to favorable reviews, the film was released via digital platforms.
-Theatrical releases by Indie Rights also include 9 Full Moons (2013), featuring Amy Seimetz and Harry Dean Stanton; We Are Kings, the feature-film debut of America's Got Talent winner Bianca Ryan; and Druid Peak, starring Spencer Treat Clark and winner of Best Feature Film at the 2014 Omaha Film Festival.
+Theatrical releases by Indie Rights also include 9 Full Moons (2013), featuring Amy Seimetz and Harry Dean Stanton; We Are Kings, the feature-film debut of America's Got Talent winner Bianca Ryan, Move Me No Mountain (2023), and Druid Peak, starring Spencer Treat Clark and winner of Best Feature Film at the 2014 Omaha Film Festival.

 Indie Rights became part of the Independent Online Distribution Alliance in 2008, and is a member of the Independent Film & Television Alliance, which presents the American Film Market each year in November.
 Nelson and Madison also conduct seminars for independent filmmakers looking to build an audience through social networking.
 In 2016, Indie Rights launched its own subscription channel available through services including Roku.